truptidhanraj/Ajackus-Assignment/README.md

 App.js: Main application component. index.js: Project entry point.

+Data Fetching
+We used the JSONPlaceholder API to fetch data for this assignment.

+React Hooks
+We utilized the following React Hooks in this project:
+1.useState: To manage state in functional components.
+2.useEffect: To handle side effects, such as fetching data from API.

 Project Setup
 1. Create a new React project using `create-react-app`.
 2. Install necessary packages, used `fetch` (for API calls) and `react-router-dom` (for navigation).